Giga-tronics Inc. (GIGA) CEO John Regazzi on Q4 2020 Results - Earnings Call Transcript

 Dr. Lutz Henckels

 Well, number one, when you are small, it's relatively easy to double, okay, and you know, 3.5 million is small, 7 million is small, and even 14 million is small, we expect over five years to reach 60 million in this business.
 And we are expecting that in – let me explain a little bit in multiple dimensions, okay.
-We can expect it from a product viewpoint and there was a question earlier, you know with the unique career and capture capability, you know, we are highly differentiated, and you know, nearly 50% of our business, you know, opportunity is you know, showing that okay, but then you go to the customer viewpoint, okay.
+We can expect it from a product viewpoint and there was a question earlier, you know with the unique coherent capture capability, you know, we are highly differentiated, and you know, nearly 50% of our business, you know, opportunity is you know, showing that okay.
+But then you go to the customer viewpoint, okay.
 On the customer, you have the Navy, you have the Air Force, you have the army and you have the basically five prime contractors.

 We have been very successful with the Navy.
 We have now entered the Air Force Base.
 We have now shipped our first system to Eglin Air Force Base.
 And actually the application is quite different to the application of, you know, testing at you know, the capability of a jammer at the Point Mugu lab.
-Here, we are training pilots that are flying F-35 planes and we basically, via a trailer and an amplifier and an antenna we sent you know, a battlefield environment signal with threat signals to the plane that flying above and then we see whether the plane sees it, how the pilot reacts and we record that and that is, you know, another application of our solution.
+Here, we are training pilots that are flying F-35 planes and we basically, via a trailer and an amplifier and an antenna we sent you know, a battlefield environment signal with threat signals to the plane that’s flying above and then we see whether the plane sees it, how the pilot reacts and we record that and that is, you know, another application of our solution.

 So there’s a large opportunity and now that we are also entering the Air Force Base and we have been very successful with the Navy, we expect this to accelerate and it's doing that as we speak.